fylein/fyle-teams-app/README.md

 ### Connecting to PostgreSQL DB container ###

 * Ensure that you have services up and running.
+Then, run the following command to go into interactive-shell of the database service container.
+    ```
+    docker-compose exec database bash
+    ```

-Then run the following command to connect to the PostgreSQL DB.
+* And then run the following command to connect to the PostgreSQL DB.
     ```
     PGPASSWORD=teams12345 psql -h localhost -U teams_user teams_db
     ```